Skip to Content

 Cleaning and Maintenance Schedules

-• Monthly deep cleaning: Replace the substrate and scrub the tank.
+• Replace substrate and scrub surfaces thoroughly

 Frequently Asked Questions (FAQs)